Opportunities are provided for practice and feedback for each course learning outcome.

 Students practice through learning activities that are similar to how they will be assessed.

-The thoughtful mix of asynchronous and synchronous, and group vs. individual, activities has been incorporated to reflect the nature of the course content and the needs of the students.
+A thoughtful mix of asynchronous and synchronous, and group vs. individual, activities has been incorporated to reflect the nature of the course content and the needs of the students.

 A variety of types of interaction (i.e., student-instructor, student-student, student-content, etc.) are incorporated.